Brionne Butler

-Brionne Kierra Butler (born January 29, 1999) is an American professional volleyball player who plays as a middle blocker for the United States national team and Brazilian Superliga club Osasco.
+Brionne Kierra Butler (born January 29, 1999) is an American professional volleyball player who plays as a middle blocker for the United States national team and Japanese SV.League club Osaka Marvelous.

 Early life

 Butler was born in Louisiana to Brian Butler and Javonne Brooks and grew up in Kendleton, Texas.
 Her mother played volleyball for University of New Orleans and holds 2nd place in the NCAA record books for career kills.

 She attended high school at Boling High School, and was the #2 nationally ranked recruit in her graduating class.
 At the end of her sophomore year, she committed to the University of Texas at Austin and sat out the rest of her UIL eligibility.
 While in high school, she was on the Junior USA national team.

 Career

 College

 After redshirting her freshman season in 2017, Butler played as a starting middle blocker the remaining three years of her collegiate career, earning First Team All-American honors her senior year.
 In her senior season in 2020, she led the NCAA in total blocks.
 She helped Texas to a national runner-up finish at the 2020 NCAA tournament, and was named to the NCAA Final Four All-Tournament Team.
 Additionally, she helped Texas to Big 12 Conference titles every year she was on the team.